Ginger

 Ginger (Zingiber officinale) is an herbaceous perennial (a flowering plant that lives more than two years) and a rhizome (a plant that grows underground) in the Zingiberaceae family, which also includes turmeric and cardamom.

 Ginger's history dates back over 5,000 years, when Indian and Chinese medicine started using it as a tonic for many ailments.
-Although it originated in Southeast Asia, it has long been cultivated in many other countries.
+Although it originated in Southeast Asia, it has been cultivated in many other countries for a long time.

 From an Ayurvedic perspective, ginger is a super food, being tri-doshic (suitable for all doshas) when fresh.
 Still, in its powdered state, it is significantly heating for the Pitta dosha.
 Below is their energetics: